-Self-Guided Walking Tour in Cefalu
+Self-Guided Walking Tour in Cefalù

 8 Stops 2.9 km ~2.0 hours

-Walking tour route map of Cefalu
+Walking tour route map of Cefalù Open interactive map

-Why Walk Cefalu?
+Why Walk Cefalù?
 A Self-Guided Tour

 Cefalù is small enough to walk end to end in an afternoon, and that is exactly why a route beats wandering.
 The old town is a tight grid of lava-stone lanes wedged between a 268-metre crag and the Tyrrhenian Sea, so almost everything worth seeing sits within a few hundred metres of the cathedral.
 Wandering at random here means doubling back, missing the wash-house tucked below street level, or grinding up the Rocca in the midday heat with no shade.
 This route puts the sights in an order that makes sense for your legs and the light.